hazelcast/hazelcast-python-client/README.md

 sudo apt-get install hazelcast-member
 ```

-##### Installation Guide for Red Hat and CentOS
+##### Installing on Red Hat and CentOS

-You can resolve the `RPM` artifacts from Bintray as follows:
+To resolve the `RPM` artifacts from Bintray, follow the below instructions.

-First, run the following to get a generated `.repo` file.
+First, run the following command to get a generated `.repo` file:

 ```
 wget https://bintray.com/hazelcast/rpm/rpm -O bintray-hazelcast-rpm.repo
 ```

-Then, install the `.repo` file.
+Then, install the `.repo` file using the following command:

 ```
 sudo mv bintray-hazelcast-rpm.repo /etc/yum.repos.d/